Sport in Bangladesh: Swimming

-Bangladesh is riverine country, having more than 250 rivers flowing through it.
+Bangladesh is a riverine country, having more than 250 rivers flowing through it.
 Hence swimming has always been a part of the lives of Bangladeshis.
 Bangladesh has produced a legendary swimmer Brojen Das, who was the first Asian to swim across the English Channel, and the first person to cross it four times.
 He is also the only person outside the United Kingdom and Australia to win the title of King of the Channel, from the Channel Swimming Association.

 Athletics

-Bangladesh has been participating at the Olympics, Asian games and other multinational competitions for athletics but hasn't really pleased with its performance.
+Bangladesh has been participating in the Olympics, Asian Games, and other multinational competitions for athletics but hasn't been pleased with its performance.
 Bangladeshi athletes have won some medals at the South Asian Games.
 The Bangladesh Athletics Federation is the national governing body for athletics.
 The sport of athletics is a collection of sporting events that involve competitive running, jumping, throwing, and walking.
-The most common types of athletics competitions are track and field, road running, cross country running, and race walking.
+The most common types of athletics competitions are track and field, road running, cross-country running, and race walking.

 Shooting

 Shooting is a promising sport in Bangladesh.
 Two gold medals at the Commonwealth Games for Bangladesh came from Shooting.
-Bangladesh have also won many gold medals at the South Asian Games.
-Shooting in Bangladesh came to spotlight when Asif Hossain Khan clinched the 10 meter air rifle gold medal in Commonwealth Games in 2002 and repeated his success in South Asian Games in 2004.
+Bangladesh has also won many gold medals at the South Asian Games.
+Shooting in Bangladesh came to the spotlight when Asif Hossain Khan clinched the 10-meter air rifle gold medal in the Commonwealth Games in 2002 and repeated his success in the South Asian Games in 2004.
 The Bangladesh Shooting Sport Federation - BSSF is the governing body for shooting sport in Bangladesh.
-Now the President of BSSF is Mr. Nazimuddin Chowdhury & Secretary General is Mr. Enthekhabul Hamid for the Period of 2020.
+Now, the President of BSSF is Mr. Nazimuddin Chowdhury & Secretary General is Mr. Enthekhabul Hamid for 2020.

 Archery

 Archery is a new but promising sport in Bangladesh.
-Archery was introduced in Bangladesh in 2000 and the Bangladesh Archery Federation was formed in 2001 and got affiliated with the World Archery Federation in 2003.
+Archery was introduced in Bangladesh in 2000 and the Bangladesh Archery Federation was formed in 2001 and affiliated with the World Archery Federation in 2003.
 Having won some gold and silver medals at some multinational Archery championships, Emdadul Haque Milon and Ruman Shana are the most promising archers in Bangladesh.

 Combat sport

 Boxing

 Boxing is not very popular in Bangladesh.
 The Bangladesh Amateur Boxing Federation is the controlling board for boxing in Bangladesh.
 Most of the boxers in Bangladesh emerge from the Rajshahi and Jessore regions.
-Even though the performance of Bangladeshi boxers at international level has been very poor, the boxers have succeeded to win some gold medals at the South Asian Games.
+Even though the performance of Bangladeshi boxers at the international level has been abysmal, the boxers have succeeded in winning some gold medals at the South Asian Games.